Reeds-github/Hero-Mode/README.md

 6. Go to "Config > Paths" and press "<b>Add</b>" to find the folder that the "<b>game.iso</b>" is in, it should appear on the home screen.
 7. Right Click the game and Press "<b>Properties</b>" and then go to the "<b>Gecko Codes</b>" Tab and Press "Add New Code"
-8. Open the "<b>Hero Code.txt</b>" file, then <b>Copy & Paste</b> everything from there into Dolphin's <b>Cheat Code Editor</b>.
+8. Open the "<b>Hero Code.txt</b>" file, then <b>Copy & Paste</b> everything from there into Dolphin's <b>Cheat Code Editor</b> and name it "Hero Mode"
-9. Make sure it's checked AFTER putting it in, the code is important for Hero Mode to work properly.
+9. Make sure you NAMED THE CODE something!
+Make sure it's checked AFTER putting it in!
+The code is important for Hero Mode to work properly.

 Open the game and Enjoy :)